 We love a good road trip.
 Whenever we have a free time our favorite thing to do is explore a new National Park or new areas in our favorite ones.
 At first, it used to be all for the sake of the photo, but this indoorsy girl has grown to love certain aspects of the Great Outdoors.
-Today, we’ve compiled a list of the most scenic National Parks in America – ones that were beautiful and grand and made us feel like tinypeoplebiglandscapes.
+Today, we’ve compiled a list of the most scenic National Parks in America – ones that were beautiful and grand and made us feel like tiny people in big places.

 25 MOST SCENIC NATIONAL PARKS IN AMERICA

-It may not be the most scenic National Park, but it has world class climbing, and the sunsets are incredible.
-For the bouldering alone, this has become one of our favorite parks.
+It may not be the most scenic National Park in the country, but it has world class climbing, and the sunsets and stargazing are incredible.

 In one day, we summited the second highest peak in Nevada, saw glaciers (yes glaciers!), explored the famous Lehman Caves, and stood next to the ancient Bristlecone pines.